LukasGibb/ansible-role-nagios-config-deploy/README.md

 WARNING: This will delete your original nagios config files!
 Do not run on an existing server.

-The role will also symlink directories containing custom 'sounds' and 'moh' files.
+The role can also symlink custom plugin files.

-To use this option you should look into using Git LFS for storing the sound files.
+To use this option you should look into using Git LFS for storing any larger plugin files.
 The role will install git-lfs on the server for you.